bakame-php/http-structured-fields/docs/04-containers.md

 # Working with Structured Fields Containers

-While building or updating a Bare Item is straightforward, doing the same with the structured field containers requires a bit more logic.
+While building or updating a Bare Item is straightforward, doing the same with structured field containers requires a bit more logic.
 In the following sections we will explore how we can access, build and update containers.